corybuecker/corybuecker/content/posts/012-kubernetes-mail-server-tying-it-all-together.md

 ---
-title: Running a mail server in Kubernetes (K8s), tying it all together
-published: 2021-07-13T13:00:53Z
+description: It has been some time since I started this project, but in this post I tie up all the parts of running a mail server in Kubernetes (K8s).
 draft: false
 preview: It has been some time since I started this project, but in this post I tie up all the parts of running a mail server in Kubernetes (K8s).
-description: It has been some time since I started this project, but in this post I tie up all the parts of running a mail server in Kubernetes (K8s).
+published: 2021-07-13T13:00:53Z
+revised: 2021-07-18T14:57:30Z
 slug: running-a-mail-server-in-kubernetes-k8s-tying-it-all-together
+title: Running a mail server in Kubernetes (K8s), tying it all together
 ---

 It has been some time since I started this project, but in this post I tie up all the parts of running a mail server in Kubernetes (K8s).
 I highly recommend reading the first three posts, if you have not already.